Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Real Case Study

 \subsection{State and Parameter Estimator Design}

-The state and parameter estimator is initialized with a covariance matrix, as explained in Section~\ref{ch3:sec:State and Parameter Estimator}, that takes into account all the possible estimable parameters, which amounts to 2550 potential parameters.
-This approach eliminates the necessity of storing a large number of separate covariance matrices and also avoids the need to switch between different matrices, as previously mentioned.

-The EKF is initialized with $\hat{x}_a(0)$ and a diagonal covariance matrix $P_a(0|0)$, which are set based on limited information available about $x_a(0)$.
-To account for the high uncertainty in $\hat{x}_a(0)$, the diagonal elements of $P_a(0|0)$ are assigned large values.
-Specifically, the elements corresponding to the states are initialized to 340, while those corresponding to the parameters are set to 6.
-The covariance matrices of process uncertainty $Q$ and measurement noise $R$ are considered as tuning parameters in this study.
-The diagonal elements of these matrices are gradually increased until a satisfactory agreement is achieved between the actual soil moisture measurements and their corresponding estimates obtained from the EKF filtering step.
-To be more specific, $Q$ is selected as $10I_{7,650}$, where $I_{7,650}$ is an identity matrix with a size of 7,650 $\times$ 7,650.
-Similarly, $R$ is chosen as $0.01I_{N_y}$, where $N_y$ represents the number of measurements obtained at each sampling time.
+The estimator was initialized with a covariance matrix, as described in Section~\ref{sec:State and Parameter Estimator}, that accounted for all potentially estimable parameters, amounting to 2,550 parameters.
+The EKF was initialized with an initial estimate $\hat{x}_a(0)$ and a diagonal covariance matrix $P_a(0|0)$, both set based on the limited information available about the initial state $x_a(0)$.
+To reflect the high uncertainty in $\hat{x}_a(0)$, the diagonal entries of $P_a(0|0)$ were assigned large values: 340 for the state variables and 6 for the parameters.
+The process noise covariance matrix $Q$ and the measurement noise covariance matrix $R$ were treated as tuning parameters.
+Their diagonal elements were gradually increased until a satisfactory agreement was achieved between the estimated and observed soil moisture values from the EKF filtering step.
+In the final configuration, $Q$ was set to $10I_{7,650}$, and $R$ was set to $0.01I_{N_y}$, where $I_{7,650}$ is the identity matrix of size 7,650, and $N_y$ represents the number of measurements collected at each sampling time.